-Melissa J. Baily is a partner in the San Francisco Office of Quinn Emanuel Urquhart & Sullivan, LLP.
+Melissa J. Baily is Co-Managing Partner of Quinn Emanuel's San Francisco Office.
 Her practice focuses on intellectual property litigation and other high-stakes complex commercial litigation.
 Law360 has named Melissa one of the top 10 intellectual property lawyers in the country under the age of 40, and The Daily Journal has named Melissa one of the top 40 lawyers in California under 40.

 Melissa has a national practice and has litigated matters in California, New Jersey, New York, Pennsylvania, Texas, Utah, Washington, Washington D.C., and Wisconsin.
 Melissa's intellectual property practice has involved a wide range of technologies, including synthetic DNA, autonomous vehicle technology, artificial intelligence, small molecule pharmaceuticals, biotechnology, medical devices, computer hardware and software, cable and cellular communications, and semiconductors and storage devices.
 In addition to intellectual property, Melissa has litigated in the areas of antitrust, securities, entertainment, and real estate.